You can find answers to our most frequently asked questions below, but please don’t hesitate to

 We provide all guests with a robe, towel, shampoo and conditioner within the spa.

-Yes, however we will need 48 hours notice to cancel your appointment or we may have to charge 75% of the total treatment cost.
+Yes, however we will need 48 hours notice to cancel your appointment or we may have to charge the total treatment cost.
 Regrettably late arrival will shorten your treatment time.

 Yes, they are allowed in both our Wild Café and The Herring restaurants.